ku-sldg/am-cakeml/README.md

 This manual configuration should not be necessary for most builds.
 It may be necessary if you want to use a C compiler other than your default compiler, change the compile flags, cross-compile, etc.

+To add custom arguments to the C compiler (without requiring manual changes via ccmake) export the `CMAKE_C_ARGS` environment variable to a string with all arguments.
+For example, to point to dynamic openssl libraries:
+>`export CMAKE_C_ARGS="-I/usr/local/opt/openssl@1.1/include -L/usr/local/opt/openssl@1.1/lib"`.

 # Source File Layout

 ## Top-level files/scripts